grz0zrg/fas/README.md

 ## About

-Fragment Audio Server (FAS) is a pixels-based additive, spectral, granular and phase modulated (PM) audio synthesizer implemented as a WebSocket server with the C language.
+Fragment Audio Server (FAS) is a pixels-based additive, spectral, granular, subtractive and phase modulated (PM) audio synthesizer implemented as a WebSocket server with the C language.

 All the synthesis methods can be used at the same time by using different output channels.

 FAS is focused on **real-time performances**, being **cross-platform** and **pixels-based**.

 This project was built for the [Fragment Synthesizer](https://github.com/grz0zrg/fsynth), a [web-based and pixels-based collaborative synthesizer](https://www.fsynth.com)

+The most pixels-adapted synthesis methods are additive, granular and spectral.

 ### Pixels-based